Sepideh Qolian: Rearrest

 Qolian and Bakhshi were arrested again on January 20, 2019.
 According to Amnesty International, the timing of their arrest strongly suggests it is an attempt to silence and punish them for speaking out about the abuse they suffered in custody.
 In a phone interview, Qolian's father told a reporter: "At 7 in the morning, 12 male and 2 female officers violently raided my home, broke my son's teeth, assaulted me and my wife, and told us they'd kill our daughter."

-Abolfazl Ghadyani, A former veteran Islamic revolutionary turned dissident, singled out Ali Khamenei as the main culprit behind all wrongdoings and injustices against Bakhshi and Qolian.
+Abolfazl Ghadyani, a former veteran Islamic revolutionary turned dissident, singled out Ali Khamenei as the main culprit behind all wrongdoings and injustices against Bakhshi and Qolian.

-After 4 years and nearly 2 months Qolian was released from Evin prison in Tehran on 15th March 2023.
-However, Qolian was arrested again just hours after her release.
+After 4 years and nearly 2 months, Qolian was released from Evin prison in Tehran on March 15, 2023.
+Footage of her chanting anti-Khamenei slogans immediately after her release in front of the prison went viral online.
+Qolian was arrested again just hours after that, alongside people who took the video of her chanting. in May 5, 2023, Mehdi Gholian, Sepideh's brother, announced on his Instagram page that Sepideh was handed the two-year sentence and now faces another stint in prison before her life could return to normal after her previous incarceration.
+On June 11, 2025, after 2 years Qolian was released from prison.